thitiphum-bluesage/ICT720-lab1/README.md

 - Saponrachate​ Thamrongweingpung​

 ## Stakeholders
-This section outlines the key groups and individuals who have an interest or stake in the success and outcome of the Local Community Event Finder App.
+This section outlines the key groups and individuals who have an interest or stake in the success and outcome of our app.

 ### Primary Stakeholders
 - **End Users (Residents, Parents, Event Organizers)**: Directly interact with the app for discovering and promoting community events.